Thai junta sets up panels to crack down on critical news reports

 "Police will not pursue legal action against media so long as journalists are cooperative and help share news that is constructive and true.
 Those that spread inappropriate content may face criminal charges."

-He expressed particular concern about reporting on the activities of a government-in-exile that launched a campaign of civil disobedience this week, almost certainly based in a neighboring country.
+He expressed particular concern about reporting on the activities of a government-in-exile that launched a campaign of civil disobedience this week, almost certainly based in a neighbouring country.

 Officials have made little comment on the group, saying only that there is only one legitimate government.